databricks/terraform-databricks-sra/aws-gov/README.md

 Choose from two network configurations for your workspaces: **isolated** or **custom**.

 - **Isolated (Default)**: Opting for 'isolated' prevents any traffic to the public internet, limiting traffic to AWS private endpoints for AWS services or the Databricks control plane.
-   - **NOTE**: Apache Derby Metastore will be required for clusters and non-serverless SQL Warehouses.
-For more information, view this [knowledge article](https://kb.databricks.com/metastore/set-up-embedded-metastore).
+   - **NOTE**: A Unity Catalog only configuration is required for any clusters running without access to the public internet.
+Please see official documentation [here](https://docs.databricks.com/aws/en/data-governance/unity-catalog/disable-hms).

 - **Custom**: Selecting 'custom' allows you to specify your own VPC ID, subnet IDs, security group IDs, and PrivateLink endpoint IDs.
 This mode is recommended when networking assets are created in different pipelines or pre-assigned by a centralized infrastructure team.